stylehatch/bryant/readme.md

 It is based off of one of our latest [premium themes](http://byron.stylehatch.co) for tumblr at [Stylehatch](http://stylehatch.co/).
 We're big fans of Jekyll and the open source community, so we are trying something new.
 ####[See The Demo](http://stylehatch.github.io/bryant)
+All of the source code for the demo site is available for your reference in the [gh-pages branch](https://github.com/stylehatch/bryant/tree/gh-pages).

 ## Installation